 Are you looking for a training schedule to get you through 26.2 miles and hit a new PR?
-Well here’s an overview of a great choice – the Pete Pfitzinger marathon training plan.
+Well here’s an overview of a great choice – the Pete Pfitzinger marathon plan.

 Pfitz – also known as Uncle Pete – is an accomplished distance runner.
 He studied exercise science and wrote several books about training.
 He represented the U.S. in both the 1984 and 1988 olympics in the marathon.
-He also wrote for Running Times, when that magazine was in publication.
+Pete also wrote for Running Times, when that magazine was in publication.

 Pfitz is a well known name when it comes to marathon training, and a lot of runners swear by his training plans.
 He’s also written a book about about training for shorter races.